ubiquity/health.ubq.fi/README.md

 # UBQ.FI Health Monitor

-A standalone Deno Deploy application for monitoring the health of all UBQ.FI services and plugins.
+A standalone Deno Deploy application for monitoring the health of all UBQ.FI apps and plugins.

 ## Features

-- **Real-time Health Monitoring**: Tracks status of all UBQ.FI services and plugins
+- **Real-time Health Monitoring**: Tracks status of all UBQ.FI apps and plugins
 - **Deno KV Storage**: Uses Deno's built-in KV store for persistent health data
 - **Rate Limiting**: Built-in rate limiting to prevent excessive API calls
 - **Fallback Mode**: Automatic fallback to localStorage when KV limits are hit